CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ![Desktop View]()
 *<strong>Systems Suspense</strong>*

 *Understanding Systems Suspense* gives many use cases for how and why designers might use this framework, but it is not exhaustive.
 Where it talks about using systems suspense and surprise to ellicit specific emotional responses from the player, it focuses predominantly on fear and loss.
-If they realise their understanding of a game is incorrect or incomplete, that can absolutely undermine their sense of security.
+If they realise their understanding of a game is incorrect or incomplete, it can absolutely undermine their sense of security.
 That's why mimic chests always get a fright out of me at least.
 However, it would be wrong to think upending a mental model can *only* be played for tension or outright horror.
 That's why this blog post (and I'm rather excited because I really haven't seen this anyone writing about this before) is focused on an altogether different affordance of systems design - getting a laugh.

 ## Embedding Humour with Systems Surprise

 Systems surprise is, in Schopenhauer's terms, the sudden perception of incongruity between a mental model and the actual rules of a game.
-Certainly, this tracks with our reading of *Mess Adventures*.
-Here, systems surprise is acting alone as the ludic equivalent of a one-liner: the player's mental model snaps from one well-defined shape (one where the ground cannot simply disappear out from under them) to another (one where it can).
-There's not a change in fidelity per se, since the moment is, on a systemic level, self-contained.
-Systems surprises lend themselves to jokes <strong>embedded</strong> by the designer.
+Certainly, this tracks with our reading of *Mess Adventures*, where such surprises act as the ludic equivalents to a one-liner.
+The player's mental model snaps from one well-defined shape (one where the ground cannot simply disappear out from under them) to another (one where it can), with no change in fidelity per se.

 An even more elementary example is *Scary Maze Game*.
-The player would expect their win condition to be completing a series of mazes, but in reality their is only one level, and no way of winning - a reality that comes suddenly, shockingly, and hilariously into focus when the jumpscare comes.
+The player would expect their win condition to be completing a series of mazes, but in reality their is only one level, and no way of winning - a reality that comes suddenly, shockingly into focus when the jumpscare hits.

 In mental modelling terms,

+In *Scary Maze Game* and *Mess Adventures* we see

+maybe because of the clarity

+Systems surprises lend themselves to jokes <strong>embedded</strong> by the designer.

 But comedy doesn't begin or end with punchlines.
 If you've ever heard Norm Macdonald's <a href="https://www.youtube.com/watch?v=jJN9mBRX3uo"><strong>moth joke</strong></a>, you'll know how much craft goes in to setting up a joke, how much comic tension can be wrung out of the fact you just can't tell where it's going.
 Suspense is followed by surprise; the audience's anticipation of the punchline heightens the eventual moment of release.
 This too can be affected on a systemic level, particularly when designing puzzles.